Asia's richest woman loses half her wealth in China property crisis

 The property sector is estimated to account for 18 per cent to 30 per cent of the country's gross domestic product and is a key driver of growth in the world's second-largest economy.

-Analysts have warned that the industry is mired in a "vicious cycle" that would further dampen consumer confidence, following the release of dismal second quarter growth figures that were the worst since the start of the Covid-19 pandemic.
+Analysts have warned that the industry is mired in a vicious circle that would further dampen consumer confidence, following the release of dismal second-quarter growth figures that were the worst since the start of the pandemic.